TobyPhillips/OxCGRT/README.md

 - We have updated our new academic citation for the project
 - We have added a new indicator, H8 Protection of elderly people to our datasets -->
+- We have removed three fiscal indicators- E3, E4 and H4
 - We have added data for 3 new indicators on vaccination policies in a standalone CSV
 - We have included subnational data for Chinese provincial-level jurisdictions in our main data product
 - We have a mailing list to provide technical users with slightly more detailed release notes, and advance warning of changes to database structure.
 You can register for these email updates here: http://eepurl.com/hiMsdL